-Sunlight- just like air and water- is one of the natural resources that support the growth of grass.
-Insufficient sunlight exposure can lead to unhealthy lawn grass that lacks the characteristic lush, green appearance.
-Shaded lawns- therefore- present a growth challenge for most turf-grass varieties; regardless of whether the shade is coming from trees and shrubs growing on the lawn, or from nearby structures causing partial shading.
+Sunlight- like air and water- is one of the natural resources supporting grass growth.
+Insufficient sunlight can lead to unhealthy lawn grass lacking the characteristic lush, green appearance.
+Therefore, shaded lawns present a growth challenge for most turf-grass varieties, regardless of whether the shade is coming from trees and shrubs growing on the lawn or nearby structures causing partial shading.

-Fortunately, for homeowners, there exist a variety of shade-tolerant turf-grass varieties that do better in low-light conditions, provided that additional stressors are kept at bay.
-In this blog, we’ll look at five shade-tolerant grass varieties that you can choose from when looking to plant grass on your shaded lawn.
+Fortunately, for homeowners, a variety of shade-tolerant turf-grass varieties do better in low-light conditions, provided that additional stressors are kept at bay.
+In this blog, I’ll look at five shade-tolerant grass varieties you can choose when planting grass on your shaded lawn.

 What grass grows in shade?

 Zoysia is a great warm-season turf-grass for partially-shaded lawns.
-Requiring only about three hours of direct sunlight per day to grow and maintain its deep green turf color, this turf-grass variety is more shade-tolerant than cool-season alternatives like Fescues and Ryegrass.
-However, it’s still not as prolific at thriving in the shade as St. Augustine grass.
+This turf-grass variety requires only about three hours of direct sunlight per day to grow and maintain its deep green turf color.
+It is more shade-tolerant than cool-season alternatives like Fescues and Ryegrass.
+However, St. Augustine grass is still not as prolific at thriving in the shade.

 Fine-blade varieties like Zeon and Geo Zoysia have proven to be the most shade-tolerant Zoysia grass varieties.
 Apart from withstanding the shade, Geo Zoysia will also thrive even when faced with additional stressors like heavy foot traffic.